Republic of Afghanistan (1973–1978): Saur Revolution

 The PDPA seized power in a brutal military coup in 1978, which is best known as the Saur Revolution.
 On April 27, troops from the military base at Kabul International Airport started to move towards the center of the capital.
 It took only 24 hours to consolidate power, with the rapid push including an air raid on the Arg (the Presidential palace), and insurgent army units quickly seized critical institutions and communication lines.
 The deposed Daoud and most of his family were executed the following day.

 Nur Muhammad Taraki, General Secretary of the PDPA, was proclaimed Chairman of the Presidium of the Revolutionary Council and effectively succeeded Mohammed Daoud Khan as head of state.
 He simultaneously became head of government of the newly established Democratic Republic of Afghanistan.

 Politics

 Daoud Khan pursued the policy of bi-tarafi, meaning "without sides", during the Cold War.
 He sought investments from the Soviet Union and the United States.
+Secularists supported Daoud as he was in favour of letting the Islamic veil (and more specifically the purdah) remain optional for Afghan women, however, extremists would harass women who chose not to veil themselves, even resorting to throwing acid on exposed legs.

+Amelioration of Afghan–Pakistani relations

+After the 1975 Panjshir Valley uprising, a failed Iranian–Pakistani (SAVAK and the ISI) backed rebellion which sought to oust the Republican government using Jamiat-e Islami, Daoud realised a friendlier Pakistan was in his best interests, therefore he was in support of resolving the border dispute with Pakistan and balancing Afghanistan’s ties with the Soviet Union by expanding relations with the West and reaching out to Muslim nations such as Iran, Saudi Arabia, Iraq, Kuwait, Egypt and others for financial assistance.